andreamoleri/Floranet/README.md

 pip install -r requirements.txt
 ```

-> **Note:** the best way to access this code is to set up a Colab environment.
-If you choose this option, all the
+> **Recommendation:** For an optimal experience, we recommend using a Google Colab environment.
-necessary dependencies will already be installed.
+> When utilizing Colab, all required dependencies will already be pre-installed

 ---